gopher64/gopher64/README.md

 ## controls

-Right now, only keyboard is supported.
-Keys are mapped according to mupen64plus defaults: https://mupen64plus.org/wiki/index.php/KeyboardSetup#2._Default_Key_Mappings_for_SDL-Input_Plugin
+Keys are mapped according to mupen64plus defaults: https://mupen64plus.org/wiki/index.php/KeyboardSetup#2._Default_Key_Mappings_for_SDL-Input_Plugin.
+Xbox-style controllers also have a default mapping applied.

+You can create you own mappings by running `./gopher64 --configure-input-profile my_profile`.
+You then bind that profile to a port: `./gopher64 --bind-input-profile my_profile --port 1`

+In order to use a controller (for example, an Xbox controller), run `./gopher64 --list-controllers` to get a list of attached controllers, and then assign it by doing `./gopher64 --assign-controller <controller_number> --port 1`

 ## contributing